-development preserving the character of the village is necessary.
+1.3 G Supp ort Particularly the need for affordable housing Noted.
+No change.
+1.4 G Supp ort Because tourism is a very important part of the village economy, sensitive development preserving the character of the village is necessary.
 It is what tourist come for.
-1.5 G4 Comment Good planning to propose focus of employment/industrial development on factory site.
+Noted.
+No change.
+1.5 G G4 Comi of employment/industrial development on factory site.
 The text does not say just where it would be.
 Hopefully to the East of the factory base.
 If on the grazing to the west of the factory entrance - it would spoil the approach to the village and reduce argument for rejection of GA025 for residential development.
 Not accepted.
 The Policy and references to the site have been deleted following concerns from the Environment Agency that the site is at risk of flooding, and advice from Craven DC that the existing employment use is protected in the Local Plan but further built development on the site would not be acceptable.
 No change.
-1.6 6.4 Comment Omission There seems to be no reference to the need for update/expansion of sewage provision.
-Much re: flood management.
-Nothing about this.
-Noted.
+1.6 6.4 Comi Noted.
 Adequate sewerage provision is a matter for the development management process as and when planning applications come forward.
-Consultation bodies such as Yorkshire Water will have a view on this and technical requirements.
-Paragraph 6.4.8 refers to sewerage as a concern to local residents.
-Wording could be added to suggest that Amend 6.4.8: Insert additional wording: "The Parish Council will also continue to raise the need to address sewerage problems with relevant bodies.
+Consultation bodies such as Yorkshire Water will have a view on this and technical Amend 6.4.8: Insert additional wording: "The Parish Council will also continue to raise the need to address sewerage problems with relevant bodies.
 The Parish Council will, as part of standing orders, always comment on the need for the development management process to consider sewerage and drainage."